pragma-/pbot/doc/FAQ.md

 To use only the bot's nick:

     regset general.trigger ""

-You can also override the trigger on a per-channel basis by use the channel name in place of `general`.

-For example, to override the trigger specifically for `#channel`:

-    regset #channel.trigger ~

 ## How do I whitelist a user?
 Whitelisting a user exempts them from anti-flood enforcement, ban-evasion checking,